otuncelli/Portable-Document-Format-Plugin-for-Paint.NET/README.md

 This is a Paint.NET file type plugin for opening and saving Portable Document Format `(PDF)` files.<br/>
 It also has ability to open Adobe® Illustrator® Artwork `(AI)` files saved with PDF compatibility option.

-Compatible with Paint.NET 4.2.16 and later.
+Compatible with Paint.NET 5.1 and later.

 ### Download links

 The easiest and recommended way to install the plugin is using the installer.
 It supports Store and Classic versions of Paint.NET.<br/>
-If you're using the Portable version of Paint.NET please use the manual installation method.
+If you're using the portable version of Paint.NET please use the manual installation method.

 | Installer (Classic/Store) | Manual Installation (Portable) |
 |:-------------------------:|:------------------------------:|